OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. note::

-   There is only a single one image with all Front-end services and their dependencies preinstalled for all types of supported deployments!
+   There is only one single image with all Front-end services and their dependencies preinstalled for all types of supported deployments!

 Repeat the same approach below to update to the newer image build or to get the newer OpenNebula releases.

 Enterprise Edition
 ------------------

 OpenNebula **Enterprise Edition** is provided for customers with an active subscription.
 The container images for major, minor, and maintenance releases are available only in a private enterprise repository (container registry) and only accessible by customers.
-To access the repository, you should have received an authentication ``token`` (in format ``username:password``), which is the same for both traditional :ref:`package repositories <repositories>` and container registry.
+To access the repository, you should have received an authentication ``token`` (in format ``username:password``), which is the same for both traditional :ref:`package repositories <repositories>` and container registries.

-Download the image to your container runtime in 2 simple steps:
+Download the image to your container runtime in two simple steps:

 1. **Login** to the customer registry `enterprise.opennebula.io <https://enterprise.opennebula.io>`__ with your customer *username* and *password*: